LuNi HomeJapanTokyoMeiji Jingu Shrine

 FAQs: Visiting Meiji Jingu Shrine with Kids

-Looking for answers about visiting Meiji Shrine with kids?
-These family-focused FAQs cover everything from stroller access to shrine hours and location.
+Looking for answers about visiting Meiji Jingu Shrine with kids?
+These family-focused FAQs cover everything parents search for, from stroller access and shrine hours to location, cost, and the best time to visit.
+For the latest details on opening hours and the official shrine map, check the Meiji Jingu Shrine website.

 Q: What is Meiji Jingu Shrine known for?

-A: Meiji Jingu Shrine is known for its massive wooden torii gates, tranquil forest setting, and traditional Shinto rituals.
-It’s one of Tokyo’s most iconic spiritual landmarks and a peaceful escape right next to busy Harajuku.
+A: Meiji Jingu Shrine is best known for its massive wooden torii gates, tranquil evergreen forest setting, and traditional Shinto rituals.
+It is one of Tokyo’s most iconic spiritual landmarks and offers families a peaceful escape right next to busy Harajuku.

 Q: Where is Meiji Jingu Shrine located?

-A: Meiji Jingu Shrine is located in central Tokyo, directly next to Harajuku Station and a short walk from Yoyogi Park and Shibuya.
-It sits within a large forested park in the Shibuya Ward.
+A: Meiji Jingu Shrine is located in central Tokyo, directly next to Harajuku Station and within walking distance of Yoyogi Park and Shibuya.
+It sits inside a large forested park in the Shibuya Ward.

 Q: How to go to Meiji Jingu Shrine?